dotnet/winforms/Documentation/building.md

 * To build from Visual Studio, open System.Windows.Forms.sln in Visual Studio and build how you normally would.
 * Visual Studio behaves slightly differently than the command line.
 It uses the machine-wide installed SDK instead of the one specified in the global.json.
-  * Please make sure you have the [latest .Net Core Daily Build](https://github.com/dotnet/core/blob/master/daily-builds.md) installed.
+  * Please make sure you have the [latest .Net Core Daily Build][latest-core-build] installed.

 ## Build outputs